isnakolah/isnakolah/README.md

 :point_right: @ me on [Twitter](https://twitter.com/is_nakolah) on anything!
 - 🌱 I’m currently learning the asp.net with C#
 - 🔭 I code C#, Javascipt and Python.
-- ⚡ Fun fact: I am awesome 😆😆 Tooting my own trumpet but its true 😂😂😂
+- ⚡ Fun fact: Not to toot my own horn, but I am awesome😂

 <!--
 **isnakolah/isnakolah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.